Providence Water Issues An Advisory To Customers To Beware Of Con Artists Posing As Providence Water Employees

 About Providence Water:

 Providence Water is Rhode Island’s largest water utility, and is owned and operated by the City of Providence.
 Providence Water provides drinking water to 600,000 Rhode Islanders in more than a dozen communities through wholesale distribution.
-The utility has more than 70,000 direct retail customers in Providence, North Providence, Cranston and Johnston.
+The utility has more than 70,000 direct retail customers in Providence, North Providence, Cranston, Johnston and East Smithfield.